railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 ------------------------------------------------------

-To configure your logistics in multi-company environment, you need to install :mod:`stock_location` module (`Reconfigure` wizard, `Advanced Routes`).
+To configure your logistics in multi-company environment, you need to install :mod:`stock_location` module (`Reconfigure` wizard, `Advanced Routes`) as explained before.
 A complete scenario will be developed at the end of this chapter.

+Go to :menuselection:`Administration --> Users --> Users` and add the :guilabel:`Useability / Multi Companies` group to your user, to be able to use OpenERP in a multi-company environment.

 This module supplements the Warehouse application by adding support for location paths per product, effectively implementing Push and Pull inventory flows.